 - giving feedback – both positive and negative – about care you’ve received.

 NHS organisations and professionals have a ‘duty of candour’.
 This means being open and honest with patients and their families when things go wrong, providing reasonable support, truthful information, and an apology when things go wrong.
-The General Medical Council (GMC) and Nursing and Midwifery Council (NMC) publish guidance for professionals here and the Care Quality Commission (CQC) explain the full regulations here.
+The General Medical Council (GMC) and Nursing and Midwifery Council (NMC) publish guidance for professionals, and the Care Quality Commission (CQC) explain the full duty of candour regulations.